Maine Huts and Trails: Overview

 A key component to the huts is the application of green energy systems reducing impact to the surrounding environment.
 Each hut utilizes a contained composting toilet system, solar power, and radiant floor heating powered by a wood boiler.
 In addition to these systems, Poplar Hut has hydro-electric power and Grand Falls Hut has a solar hot water heater.
 Overnight guests are welcome to join the hut staff on a "green energy tour" which describes these systems in detail and also explains the mission of the MH&T system.

 The huts encourage guests to follow Leave No Trace principles while using the trail system.
-The huts are carry in/carry out.
-Visitors do have the option to buy lunch and snacks as well as beer and wine (must be 21+ with valid ID) on weekends during full service season.

-Be aware that cell phone coverage is unavailable throughout most of the MH&T network.
-It is recommended to bring a trail map along for the journey.
-Maps are available at the main office in Kingfield, at any of the huts, or at any number of locations in Kingfield and Carrabassett Valley for free.
-Maps can also be requested online at www.mainehuts.org.

-Much of the land for this project -- including Poplar Hut site -- is leased from the Penobscot Indian Nation.

 Maine Huts & Trails' founder is Larry Warren of Carrabassett Valley, who first envisioned the trail network in 1974 and borrowed the huts concept from the Appalachian Mountain Club.
 In terms of architecture, the hut designs reflect traditional Maine sporting camps.
+The four huts currently in operation (Poplar Stream Falls, Stratton Brook, Grand Falls, and Flagstaff) were all built by general contractor, Carl W. "Dutch" Demshar and crew.